openhive-network/hive/doc/building.md

     - mainnet (default)

 - `--export-binaries=PATH` - allows to extract built binaries from created image
+- `--cache-path=BRANCH_NAME` - allows to specify a Git branch to pull and push Docker BuildKit cache for

 Above example call will create the image: `registry.gitlab.syncad.com/hive/hive/instance:my-local-tag`